Production of Spin-Polarized Molecular Beams via Microwave or Infrared Rotational Excitation: Spin-polarization dynamics in HD, DT, O 2 , NO, N 2 O, 13 CO, and H 2 S 2

-Hydrogen disdainful (H\textsubscript{2}S\textsubscript{2}) is a symmetric molecule that is an almost accidentally prolate symmetric top based on its principal moments of inertia.
+Hydrogen disulfide (H\textsubscript{2}S\textsubscript{2}) is a symmetric molecule that is an almost accidentally prolate symmetric top based on its principal moments of inertia.
 When the sulfur nuclei are identical, the molecular symmetry restricts the total nuclear spin of the two hydrogen nuclei for different rotational levels, leading to ortho- and para-species associated with rotational levels of different symmetries~\cite{winnewisser1968}.
 Substituting one \textsuperscript{32}S with \textsuperscript{34}S (both isotopes have $I=0$) breaks this symmetry, allowing all possible proton spin combinations for every rotational level $J$ of H\textsuperscript{32}S\textsuperscript{34}SH (which has a natural abundance of $8\%$~\cite{behrend1990}).
-Since the total spin of the two protons does not exceed $1$, a single excitation $\left\vert 0 \, 0 \right\rangle \rightarrow \left\vert 1 \, 1 \right\rangle$ can polarize the molecular rotation.
+Since the molecule's total nuclear spin arises solely from the two protons ($I_{1,2} = 1/2$), a single excitation $\left\vert 0 \, 0 \right\rangle \rightarrow \left\vert 1 \, 1 \right\rangle$ can efficiently transfer rotational angular momentum polarization to the nuclear spins.
+The electric dipole (E1) transition for this excitation in the state discussed below ($1_{0 1}$) occurs at $\sim 22.1$~mm~\cite{winnewisser1991}.

-Spin-spin interactions are determined from~\cite{winnewisser1991}, and spin-rotation interactions are estimated from~\cite{saleck1995,saleck1995b,cazzoli2014}, yielding a plausible order of magnitude for these constants, which are not available in the literature.
-We show in Fig.~\ref{figbio}(iv) the hyperfine beatings for the $1_{0 1}$ level, as it produces the highest nuclear polarization.
-This polarization reaches ${\sim}64\%$ and ${\sim}73\%$ at ${\sim}72$~{\textmu}s and ${\sim}323$~{\textmu}s, respectively.
+The effective hyperfine Hamiltonian includes nuclear spin-rotation interactions and the dipole spin-spin interaction between the two protons, and can be written in frequency units as:

-We conclude that highly spin-polarized HD, DT, O\textsubscript{2}, NO, N\textsubscript{2}O, CO, and H\textsubscript{2}S\textsubscript{2} molecules can be produced at rates in excess of $10^{21}$~${\text{s}^{-1}}$ with excitation of molecular beams.
-These methods can be extended to other small molecules.
+where only the dipolar coupling constant, $D_{J}$ can be reliably calculated from molecular geometry~\cite{winnewisser1991}.
+The spin-rotation constant $C_{J}$ is estimated based on~\cite{saleck1995,saleck1995b,cazzoli2014}, providing a plausible order of magnitude in the absence of direct measurements.
+For the $1_{0 1}$ level, we estimate $C_{1_{0 1}} {\sim} -4$~kHz and calculate $D_{1_{0 1}} = 0.11$~kHz.
+Using the same methodology as for the other molecules, we simulate the resulting polarization beatings, as shown in Fig.~\ref{fig8}(b).
+The total nuclear polarization reaches ${\sim}64\%$ and ${\sim}73\%$ at ${\sim}72$~{\textmu}s and ${\sim}323$~{\textmu}s, respectively.